Manuel Baldemor: Career

 In the 1970s he developed his own brand of art that had fused his rural memories.
-He had several works that depicted the Philippines ideal through the use of Folk Modernist treatment.
+He created several works depicting the Philippine ideal through Folk Modernist treatment.
 His first exhibit "The Graphic of Manuel D. Baldemor" at the Hidalgo Gallery in 1972 marked the debut of his career.

-He won his third gold prize for the annual Art Association of the Philippines competition for his fine prints in the year 1983.
-He experimented and tries other media such as, watercolour, acrylic, tempera, oil in canvas, woodcut, ceramics, glass, grass paper and fine prints.
+He won his third gold prize for the annual Art Association of the Philippines competition for his fine prints in 1983.
+He experimented with other media such as watercolour, acrylic, tempera, oil-on-canvas, woodcut, ceramics, glass, grass paper, and fine prints.

+Apart from his depictions of everyday life, Baldemor has ventured into spiritually themed art.
+His work "Moments with Christ" is noted for invoking a sense of divine inspiration and adds another dimension to his repertoire.

 Rosalinda Orosa, an art connoisseur and columnist, called him "The Chronicle of the Motherland" for depicting the beauty of all the places of the Philippines.
 In 1992, the Cultural Center of the Philippines awarded him as one of the Thirteen Artist Awardees as recognition for his contributions to the country.

-He garnered travel grants as artist –in-residence in France, England, Switzerland, Russia, Spain and Portugal in Europe; United States, Mexico and Chile in the Americas; Iran, Israel, Egypt, South Korea, India, Malaysia and China in Asia.
-Each country that he visits became his topic and subject for his art.
-He became known as International Artist and also the Most Travelled Artist for travelling for more than 50 countries.
+He garnered travel grants as artist-in-residence in France, England, Switzerland, Russia, Spain, Portugal, and Scandinavia in Europe; United States, Mexico, and Chile in the Americas; Iran, Israel, and Egypt in the Middle East; South Korea, India, Malaysia, and China in Asia.
+Each country he visited became a topic and subject for his art.
+He became known as an International Artist and also the Most Travelled Artist for traveling to more than 50 countries.

-In 1995, he celebrated his 25th Anniversary as an artist by exhibiting 2 reminiscing artworks at the Artists’ Corner in SM Megamall: "Sining Bayan" for being a Filipino Painter and "The Global Village" for being a painter of the world with the ambassadors of the countries where in he is an artist-in-residence as the honorable guests.
-In 1998, President Fidel V. Ramos became his honorable guest for the inauguration of his mural "Pasasalamat" that is shown in the hall of United Nations Center in Vienna, Austria.
+In 1995, he marked his 25th anniversary as an artist with an exhibit at the Artists’ Corner in SM Megamall, featuring two works: "Sining Bayan", which reflected his Filipino identity, and "The Global Village", which highlighted his international engagements.
+Ambassadors from countries where he had served as an artist-in-residence attended as guests of honor.
+In 1998, President Fidel V. Ramos attended the inauguration of his mural "Pasasalamat", now permanently displayed at the United Nations Center in Vienna, Austria.
+His international recognition continued in 2013 when Ambassador Carlos C. Salinas opened his exhibit Symphony of Colors in Madrid, as part of the Philippines–Spain Friendship Day celebrations, further reflecting the international scope of Baldemor’s artistic career.